i05nagai/memorandum/language/english_speaking.md

     * the sounds like another of his harebrained schemes
     * a harebrained scheme
 * nook
+    * a small space that is hidden or partly sheltered
+        * a cosy/sheltered/quiet nook
     * every nook and cranny
         * every part of a place
         * Every nook and cranny of the house was stuffed with souvenirs of their trips abroad.